BlinkZer0/Shitty-Clock-Unlicensed/README.md

 ### Q: What language is this written in?
 **A:** Python.
 But it's not actually written yet.
 The file is empty.
 This is Schrodinger's codebase.

+### Q: How much does Shitty Clock cost?
+**A:** Shitty Clock is free to not use.
+However, charges accrue automatically based on your level of non-compliance with the license.

 ### Q: Is this open source?
 **A:** No. It's openly closed source.
 The source is visible but legally inaccessible.